AravindaDP/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 Validation Accuracy: 0.984 at 10 EPOCHS
 --
 - Transnet+Lenet model.
-Generating additional training data by flipping and random perturbations of translations,rotations and perspective transform.
+Generating additional training data by flipping and random perturbations of translations, rotations and perspective transform.
 Validation Accuracy: 0.988 at 10 EPOCHS
 - LeNet-5 based model with grayscale images.
-Generating additional training data by flipping and random perturbations of translations,rotations and perspective transform.
+Generating additional training data by flipping and random perturbations of translations, rotations and perspective transform.
 CLAHE instead histogram equalization.
 (With ```tileGridSize=(4,4)```)
 Validation Accuracy: 0.985 at 10 EPOCHS
 --